BenderPaul/ProjectOne/README.md

  **Features**

- Secure password hashing for users
+ Secure password hashing for users.

- Stylish, minimalistic design
+ Stylish, minimalistic design.

- Easy-to-use interface
+ Easy-to-use interface.

- Easily managed by a single finance manager
+ Easily managed by a single finance manager.

  **Additional Features to be added**